psychoinformatics-de/psychoinformatics-www/content/pages/research.rst

 common neural representations.
 Individual brain activity patterns are projected into a common high-dimensional space, to build models of representational spaces of cortical areas that are valid for a range of stimuli and across individuals.
-This includes complex cortial networks that do not respond consistently on direct stimulation (e.g. social cognition).
+This includes complex cortical networks that do not respond consistently on direct stimulation (e.g. social cognition).

 A collaboration with the groups of James V. Haxby (Dartmouth College, USA) and